vitessio/website/content/en/docs/reference/programs/vtctl/cell-aliases.md

 ### AddCellsAlias

 Defines a group of cells within which replica/rdonly traffic can be routed across cells.
 By default, Vitess does not allow traffic between replicas that are part of different cells.
-Between cells that are not in the same group (alias), only master traffic can be routed.
+Between cells that are not in the same group (alias), only primary traffic can be routed.

 #### Example